What is "Know Before You Owe"?

 The Consumer Financial Protection Bureau started its “Know Before You Owe” initiative to make mortgage forms easy to understand and comparable.
 The need for clear information on how much debt they'll be taking on in order to go to college has never been greater.
 The CFPB is now is working with the Department of Education to create a financial aid version of the "Know Before You Owe" for students.

-The beta version of the Financial Aid Comparison Shopper has more than 7,500 schools and institutions in its database, including vocational schools and community, state, and private colleges.
+The Financial Aid Comparison Shopper has more than 7,500 schools and institutions in its database, including vocational schools and community, state, and private colleges.
 It draws information from publicly available data provided by government statistical agencies.
 With the prototype, students and their families can compare the following across multiple financial aid offers:

 - Estimated monthly student loan payment after graduation.